Daniel Shersty: Aftermath

 Nellis Air Force Base in Las Vegas, Dan's post, broke with military protocol by inviting Shersty's civilian friends to its memorial service.
 At a candlelight vigil near the base chapel, airmen read the company roll call.

 John "Polar Bear" Butler (then 26), a known neo-Nazi, was convicted of the murders and sentenced to death.
 He was allegedly the leader of a group called the Independent Nazi Skins.
 After appealing, Butler's death sentence was vacated and he was given four life terms without parole by a jury.
 The Nevada Supreme Court rejected the appeal of John “Polar Bear” Butler in February 2010.
 He is registered with the Las Vegas Metropolitan Police Department's gang unit as a white supremacist.
 He is currently housed at High Desert State Prison in Nevada.

+In 2014, four other people, Melissa Hack, her brother Ross Hack, Ross's ex-girlfriend Mandie Abels, and Leland Jones were arrested for their involvement in the murders.
+They were tried in federal court since the crime had occurred on federal land.
+In 2012, Mandie Abels was sentenced to 15 years in prison after pleading guilty to conspiracy to commit murder and agreeing to testify against Ross and Jones.
+Melissa entered a similar plea agreement and also received a 15-year sentence in 2014.
+However, both Ross Hack and Leland Jones were acquitted at trial.
+Another suspect, Daniel Hartung, approached federal authorities in 2011 and confessed to his role in the murders out of remorse for his actions.
+He was killed in a car crash in Utah in April 2012.